 expert digital marketing coach matthew bertram

-Growth architecture is the design of survivable revenue systems at enterprise scale.
+Growth architecture is the design of survivable revenue systems in environments where scale introduces fragility, attribution breaks down, and mistakes become expensive.

-It is the discipline of engineering how demand is created, how it converts, how it compounds, and how it is protected under real-world pressure.
+It is the discipline of engineering how demand is created, how it converts, how it compounds—and how it holds under real operational pressure.

 I work with organizations where:

-My role is to replace fragmented tactics with cohesive, defensible growth infrastructure.
+My role is to replace fragmented tactics with coherent, defensible growth systems that leadership can rely on when conditions tighten.

-Most companies don’t suffer from a lack of ideas.
+Most organizations don’t suffer from a lack of ideas.

 They suffer from structural misalignment.